dankreiger/notes/README.md

 ## Structure

-There are more connections than are actually happening in runtime.
-It would be nice if nx could generate a diagram of the runtime connections.
-The lines also include type-only imports.
-A lot of these cannot be put into a separate repo since the types are declared via `typeof` on a runtime import.

 - The app is called songs.
 - It has a feature library with some packages.

 [![graph](./graphs/graph_ungrouped.png)](./graphs/graph_ungrouped.png)

+Note:

+There are more connections between apps and libs containers than are actually existing at runtime.
+The lines also should type-only compile time imports.
+It would be nice if nx could generate a diagram of the runtime connections (I think they are working on it).

+A lot of these cannot be put into a separate repo since the types are declared via `typeof` on a runtime import.
+TRPC especially requires that you use `typeof` on runtime code to extract much more specific types than you can get from standalone type declarations.

 ## TODO